18F/uswds-jekyll/README.md

 As a general rule, all scripts are inserted before a layouts' `</body>`, which prevents them from blocking the rendering of your page's content.
-Scripts can be specified in `_config.yml` or a layout or page's frontmatter YAML in the following form:
+Scripts can be specified in `_config.yml` or a layout or page's [front matter] YAML in the following form:

 ```yml
 scripts: